IBM/aspera-cli/docs/README.erb.md

 Options are loaded using this algorithm:

 - If option `--no-default` (or `-N`) is specified, then no default value is loaded for the plugin
-- else it looks for the name of the plugin as key in section `default`, the value is the name of the default <%=prst%> for it, and loads it.
+- Else it looks for the name of the plugin as key in section `default`, the value is the name of the default <%=prst%> for it, and loads it.
 - If option `--preset=<name or extended value hash>` is specified (or `-Pxxxx`), this reads the <%=prst%> specified from the configuration file, or if the value is a `Hash`, it uses it as options values.
 - Environment variables are evaluated
 - Command line options are evaluated